May 19 - June 15, 2014

 Today the country is a cultural melting pot of Creole, Maya, Garifuna, East Indian, Mennonite, Chinese and European/North American influences.

-Students can earn 6 URI credits for APG 310 and APG 470, respectiveley.
+Academics: Students will earn 6 URI credits for APG 310 and APG 470, respectiveley.

-While in Belize, students will stay at the Cahal Pech Village Resort in double occupancy, air-conditioned rooms.
-Breakfast, lunch and dinner will be provided.
+Housing and Dining: While in Belize, students will stay at the Cahal Pech Village Resort in double occupancy, air-conditioned rooms.
+Breakfast, lunch and dinner are included.

 NOTE: All fees are subject to change according to variable cost fluctuation.